wwszola/MarkovTool/README.md

 - parallel is itertools.zip_longest??
 - just use itertools to get the result you want
 ## TODO
+- Collector.close unbinding instances
+- docstrings:
+- - include info that branched instances are automatically emiiting to the collectors
+- instance, description
+- tests - behaviours we need to preserve:
+- - start with examples
-- stat module: context manager setting static collector ??, count, ...
+- stat module: count, ...
-- create tests and make sure every setter checks its stuff, no invalid values are present
-- comment doc clean-up, ?import clean-up
 - load from file: we want json
 - refactor game example
+- import clean-up